Apoorva0021/Swiggy_Sales_Analysis/README.md

 * **Power BI File (`.pbix`):** Due to GitHub's file size limit, the full multi-page dashboard file is zipped and hosted on Google Drive.
   👉 **[Download the Power BI File Here] (https://drive.google.com/file/d/18jcYWGlFza4ln1D0tGE2g6RJzp1g0ACQ/view?usp=sharing)**

+  sir due to some reason i am not able to completly show you my dashboard bcs it is more than 15MB

+  i have attached the screenshot pls take a look just to get interface idea.
 * **Raw Datasets:** Available in the `Data/` folder of this repository.